-In this article we provide a description of each method of translating a website to Spanish for you to consider when you’re faced with the tough decision of how to communicate with your Spanish seeking audience.
+In this article, we provide a description of each method of translating a website to Spanish for you to consider when you’re faced with the tough decision of how to communicate with your Spanish seeking audience.
 We listed the time it would take as well as an approximate cost for a typical 10 page website.

-Option 1 – Machine Translatation
+Option 1 – Machine Translation

 Time: 15 minutes

 So what are the drawbacks of using machine translation?
-Most students will tell you that using Google Translate to finish one’s Spanish homework often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
+Most students will tell you that using Google Translate to finish one’s Spanish assignments often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
 While great in many instances, machine translation is still not (and may never be) perfect.
 If your content needs to be close, but not bulletproof then Google Translate is a good option for you.